n3r0-b1n4ry/chat_lan/README.md

 Installation
 ---
 __SERVER__
 Copy/move server.jar to Server Machine.
-Make sure: Java was installed, minimum version requirement is newer than or equal Java 8
+Make sure: Java was installed, minimum version requirement is newer than or equal Java 8.
 Then, run server.jar by this command:
     `java -jar server.jar`

 __CLIENT__
-Run setup_chat_lan.exe to setup something important (IP server,...)
+Run setup_chat_lan.exe to setup something important (IP server,...).

 Usage
 ---
 Run chat_lan.exe and insert Username to connect to server.

 Author
 ---